Inhumanoids

 Inhumanoids is the title of an animated series and the name of a Hasbro toy property that were both released in 1986.
 In the tradition of other Hasbro properties such as Transformers, and G.I.
 Joe, the show was produced by Sunbow Entertainment and Marvel Productions and animated in Japan by Toei Animation.
-Inhumanoids tells the story of the scientist-superhero group, Earth Corps, as they battle a trio of subterranean monsters called the Inhumanoids with the aid of elemental beings, the Mutores.
+Inhumanoids tells the story of the scientist-hero group, Earth Corps, as they battle a trio of subterranean monsters called the Inhumanoids with the aid of elemental beings, the Mutores.

 Inhumanoids: The Movie

 The Inhumanoids series did not begin as a conventional 22-minute cartoon, but rather as a slate of six-to-seven-minute shorts that aired as part of the collective Super Sunday half-hour block alongside other Marvel/Sunbow series, Jem and the Holograms, Bigfoot and the Muscle Machines and Robotix.
 Although Bigfoot had only nine episodes, the other shows ran to 15 episodes, telling a complete story across their numerous installments, which were later edited together to form "movies" that were released on video.
 Out of the four, Jem proved to be the most popular, and was eventually made into an ongoing series that lasted for 65 episodes.